 When drafting interrogatories seeking the discovery of expert information, one should make every effort to avoid unnecessary discovery issues by using interrogatories which mirror (and even cite) the language of the federal or state procedural rules.
 The following is an example of such an Interrogatory:

-Pursuant to Maryland Rule 2-402, identify all experts whom you propose to call as witnesses at the trial of this case, stating, without limitation, the subject matter on which the expert is expected to testify, the substance of the findings and opinions to which the expert is expected to testify and a summary of the grounds for each opinion, and produce any written report made by the expert concerning these findings and opinions.
+Pursuant to Maryland Rule 2-402, identify all experts whom you propose to call as witnesses at the trial of this case, stating, without limitation, the subject matter on which each expert is expected to testify, the substance of the findings and opinions of each expert and a summary of the grounds for each opinion, a summary of each expert's qualifications, the terms of each expert's compensation, produce a list of publications written by each expert, and produce any written report made by each expert concerning these findings and opinions.

 By tracking the actual language of the rule, and citing to the rule itself, opposing counsel would be hard-pressed to object to this Interrogatory.